Ozil defends controversial picture with Erdogan

 "I have two hearts, one German and one Turkish."

-Ozil said he had first met Erdogan in 2010 after the president and German Chancellor Angela Merkel watched a Germany-Turkey match together.
+Ozil, 29, said he had first met Erdogan in 2010 after the president and German Chancellor Angela Merkel watched a Germany-Turkey match together in Berlin.

 "Since then, our paths have crossed a lot of times around the globe," he said.